 Court bonds are surety bonds required to pursue an action in a court of law.
 The term “court bond” is actually an umbrella term encompassing a multitude of different bonds found in the court system.
-Within the courtroom exist two types of court bonds, judicial and fiduciary.
+There are generally two types of court bonds: judicial and fiduciary.
 Judicial bonds are court bonds utilized in civil court cases that safeguard against a loss from a court ruling.
-However, it’s important to note Colonial Surety does not specialize in judicial bonds dealing with bail or criminal court.
+However, it’s important to note that Colonial Surety does not specialize in judicial bonds dealing with bail or criminal court.

 We do offer fiduciary bonds, the second kind of court bond.
 To understand fiduciary bonds, you must know who a fiduciary is.
-A fiduciary is an individual who a court appoints with supervising and managing an estate and its assets.
-Fiduciary bonds, also known as probate bonds, guarantee the fiduciary will act ethically and responsibly with the assets granted to them.
-Fiduciaries are appointed by surrogate and probate courts as trustees, conservators, executors, trustees, and administrators.
-The various court bonds we offer are as follows:
+A fiduciary is an individual who a court appoints in connection with an estate or guardianship.
+Fiduciary bonds, also known as probate bonds, guarantee that the fiduciary will properly perform his duties in connection with the assets of the estate or guardianship.
+Fiduciaries are appointed by surrogate and probate courts as trustees, conservators, executors, guardians, personal representatives, and administrators.
+We offer the following court bonds:

 Appeal and Supersedeas Bonds.
 An appeal bond, known also as a supersedeas bond, is required by the losing party of a court case to secure their right to appeal and stay a judgement.